airbytehq/airbyte/docs/integrations/sources/fullstory.md

 - Get a FullStory api key via settings (ref - https://app.fullstory.com/ui/o-1K942V-na1/settings/apikeys)
 - Setup params (All params are required)
 - Available params
-  - api_key: The auto generated id
+  - api_key: The generated api key
   - uid: The unique identifier which can be configured in the fullstory script, under FS.identify
   - start_date: Date filter for eligible streams, enter